We follow, and advocate for, a range of issues affecting the deafness sector. The following are the current issues we are supporting and monitoring.

 Hearing services in the National Disability Insurance Scheme

-Current issues are explored in our following submissions:
+Current issues are explored in the following submissions made by Deafness Forum to various inquiries.

 The issue of eligibility